jamaps/CLTD/README.md

-**Currently being updated to include data from 2021 and prior to 1971**

----

 # Canadian Longitudinal Tract Database (CLTD)

-This repository includes code to bridge Canadian historical census tract data (1971-2016) to a common set of geographic boundaries (2016).
+This repository includes code to bridge Canadian historical census tract data (every five years from 1951 to 2021) to a common set of geographic boundaries (2021).

+Census tracts are geographic boundaries delineated by Statistics Canada used for publishing aggregate census data.
+They are analogous to neighbourhoods and typically pertain to 4,000 to 7,000 residents.

+Each census year, Statistics Canada re-draws (and often adds new) boundaries to account for shifting and growing populations.

+This makes it difficult to examine how the demographics of neighbourhoods have changed over time (i.e. cannot always compare on a one-to-one basis).

+As such, the goal of this project was to use areal interpolation methods to create a series of concordance tables indicating how boundaries from older years are spatially related to newer years.
+Specifically, these tables include a set of weights that indicate how to apportion data from a tract boundary in one year to boundaries in another year.
-The data and a manual describing its use is available on Dataverse: http://dx.doi.org/10.5683/SP/EUG3DT

-A paper detailing this work has recently been published in The Canadian Geographer
+Our work began in 2016, with the creation of concordance tables from 1971 to 2016.
+The data and a manual describing this original work is available on Dataverse: http://dx.doi.org/10.5683/SP/EUG3DT.
+A paper detailing the methods was published in The Canadian Geographer.

 ```
 @article{allentaylor2018,